Duration

 Yakushima Island

-After breakfast, set out on a hike to Oko Waterfall, the largest waterfall in Yakushima and the highest in southern Kyushu.
+After breakfast, set out on a hike to Oko Waterfall, the largest waterfalls in Yakushima and the highest in southern Kyushu.
 Next, learn how to make chopsticks and keyrings out of the ancient cedars at Kashima-Kougei, the oldest crafts business on the island.
 Later, stroll through Shakunage No Mori Park to enjoy views of the river, mountains and laurel-leaved forests as well as visit small workshops around the island, where you can witness local craftsmen at work and some small galleries displaying their goods.

 Day 5